-Each \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share would increase (decrease) our net proceeds by million, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
+Each \$1.00 increase (decrease) in the assumed initial public offering price of \$12.00 per share would increase (decrease) our net proceeds by \$4.2 million, assuming the number of shares offered by us, as set forth on the cover of this prospectus, remains the same and after deducting the underwriting discount and estimated offering expenses payable by us.
 We may also increase or decrease the number of shares we are offering.
-An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discount and estimated offering expenses payable by us, by approximately \$ million, assuming the assumed initial public offering price stays the same.
+An increase (decrease) of 1,000,000 in the number of shares we are offering would increase (decrease) the net proceeds to us from this offering, after deducting the underwriting discount and estimated offering expenses payable by us, by approximately \$11.2 million, assuming the assumed initial public offering price stays the same.

 We are undertaking this offering in order to access the public capital markets and to increase our liquidity.
 At June 30, 2016, after taking into consideration the CHF 14 million milestone payment from Genentech related to the anti-tau antibody program, we would have had cash and cash equivalents of CHF 96.4 million.
-We intend to use the net proceeds of this offering over the next gears together with our existing cash and cash equivalents as follows:
+We intend to use the net proceeds of this offering over the next three years together with our existing cash and cash equivalents as follows:

-- approximately \$ million to fund our share of the costs for the further development of our therapeutic and diagnostics product candidates under collaboration agreements (anti-tau antibodies and the tau PET tracers) over the next three years, of which approximately \$ million will be spent on therapeutic product candidates and of which approximately \$ million will be spent on diagnostic product candidates and of which approximately \$ million will be spent on diagnostic product candidates and of which approximately \$ million will be spent on diagnostic product candidates and of which approximately \$ million will be spent on diagnostic product candidates and the tau PET tracers into Phase 2 and the anti-tau antibody program into Phase 2; - approximately \$ million to fund our share of the costs for the further development of ACI-35, our tau vaccine under collaboration with Janssen, and we expect these expenditures will take ACI-35 into Phase 2; - approximately \$ million for the further development of ACI-24 for AD through the remainder of the Phase 1/2a study and the Phase 2b study and for our ongoing Phase 1 study and a portion of the proposed Phase 2 study of ACI-24 for Down syndrome; - approximately \$ million for funding our PD-focused programs, including further pre-clinical development, the completion of Phase 1 studies and commencement of Phase 2 studies for our alpha-synuclein diagnostic product candidate as well as further pre-clinical development and the commencement of a Phase 1 clinical study of Morphomer alpha-synuclein, our alpha-synuclein morphomer product candidate; - approximately \$ million for the further development of non-AD and non-PD programs, including our morphomer tau and glaucoma program for which we intend to commence a Phase 1 study; - approximately \$ million for new research and development initiatives that are complementary to our existing and planned research initiatives (with the intent to advance these new initiatives through the discovery phase); and - the remainder for general corporate purposes.
+- approximately \$5.0 million to fund our share of the costs for the further development of our therapeutic product candidates (other than ACI-35) and diagnostics product candidates under collaboration agreements (anti-tau antibodies and the tau PET tracers), excluding our collaboration agreement with Biogen, over the next three years, of which approximately \$4.0 million will be spent on therapeutic product candidates and of which approximately \$1.0 million will be spent on diagnostic product candidates, and we expect these expenditures will take the tau PET tracers into Phase 2 and the anti-tau antibody program into Phase 2; - approximately \$10.0 million to fund our share of the costs for the further development of ACI-35, our tau vaccine under collaboration with Janssen, and we expect these expenditures will take ACI-35 into Phase 2; - approximately \$65.0 million for the further development of ACI-24 for AD through the remainder of the Phase 1/2a study and the Phase 2b study and for our ongoing Phase 1 study and a portion of the proposed Phase 2 study of ACI-24 for Down syndrome; - approximately \$25.0 million for funding our PD-focused programs, including further pre-clinical development, the completion of Phase 1 studies and commencement of Phase 2 studies for our alpha-synuclein diagnostic product candidate as well as further pre-clinical development and the commencement of a Phase 1 clinical study of Morphomer alpha-synuclein, our alpha-synuclein morphomer product candidate; - approximately \$20.0 million for the further development of non-AD and non-PD programs, including our morphomer tau and glaucoma program for which we intend to commence a Phase 1 study; - approximately \$10.0 million for new research and development initiatives that are complementary to our existing and planned research initiatives (with the intent to advance these new initiatives through the discovery phase); and - · the remainder for general corporate purposes.